REDDIPOOJITHA/redrob-candidate-ranking/README.md

 Upload any `.jsonl` file with up to 100 candidates, or click **Use bundled sample**.

+**The full candidates.jsonl dataset (464 MB) is not included in the repository due to GitHub file size limits.
+Place the dataset locally and run:**

+python rank.py --candidates candidates.jsonl --out outputs/submission.xlsx

 ## Architecture

 Eight signals, each in its own module: